Smoking Impact on Skin: A Comprehensive Look at Skin Damage

 Dull, Uneven Skin Tone from Smoking

-Another impact of Smoking Impact on skin is a dull, uneven complexion.
+Another impact of Smoking Impact on the skin is a dull, uneven complexion.
 The thousands of chemicals in smoke narrow blood vessels in the outer skin layers.

 This impairs blood flow and oxygen supply to skin tissue.
 Nutrient absorption also declines.
 The result is an uneven, sallow, dull skin tone rather than a healthy glow.